nehalsoni23/PID-Controller/README.md

 ![alt text][image1] ![alt text][image2]

-So I reduced it to 0.1 and it resulted in much smoother car drive.
+So I changed it to -0.1 and it resulted in much smoother car drive.
 I passed the first turn with 32mph speed unlike the first try but it crossed the edges after that as we can predict.

 **PD Controller**